CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 183,018,811     L1-dcache-load-misses   #   40.07% of all L1-dcache hits
 ```

 But this isn't incredibly surprising.
 At the lowest level, these benchmarks behave almost identically.
 In each of these benchmarks, all four of the threads compete for the same cache-line/block.
-It does not matter if they are accessing the same or different parts of that cache-line/block, because both cause the same invalidation message.
+It does not matter if they are accessing the same or different parts of that cache-line/block, because both cause the same invalidation request.

 The hit rate from our *noSharing* benchmark, however, is closer to that of the *singleThread* benchmark: